AnthonyL22/assert-microservice/README.md

 that would like to leverage Hamcrest's sugar as well as TestNG's Assertion model in both a soft or hard assertion paradigm.
 This service override the default TestNG Assert life cycle and controls the flow and execution of assertions in your test.

+# Questions and issues

+The [github issue tracker](https://github.com/AnthonyL22/assertion-microservice/issues) is **_only_** for bug reports and feature requests.
+Anything else, such as questions for help in using the library, should be [emailed to our team](http://www.pacificwebconsulting.com/contact/).

 # Technology
 All assertions follow [Hamcrest's](https://code.google.com/p/hamcrest/) Fluent API assertThat() structure.
 See the API reference section for full functionality with examples.